tardate/LittleArduinoProjects/BoldportClub/pcbmode/README.md

 ### Bootstrap with PCBmodEZero

-[PCBmodEZero](https://github.com/TheBubbleworks/python-pcbmode-zero/) is an experimental Python frontend to PCBmodE
+[PCBmodEZero](https://github.com/TheBubbleworks/python-pcbmode-zero/) is an experimental Python frontend to PCBmodE.
 Installation:

     pip install pcbmodezero

-I used PCBmodEZero in [generate_blinky.py](./generate_blinky.py) to generate an initial placement of components.
+I decided to use PCBmodEZero in [generate_blinky.py](./generate_blinky.py) to generate an initial placement of components.

     $ python generate_blinky.py
     -- Processing PCBmodE's configuration file